nashafa/alternative-vote-web/README.md

 # Alternative Vote Web

-A fork Alex's old Python code.
+A fork of Alex's old Python code.
 Somewhat original code.
 Mine is recursive to automatically determine a winner.

 To Do: